MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS III - Regression.md

 >Normal equation $X^T X \theta = X^T \overline{y} \to \theta^{*} = (X^T X)^{-1} X^T \overline{y}$

-But when to use the normal equation and when to use gradient descent?
+But when to use the normal equation $\Theta(n^3)$ and when to use gradient descent?

 ![](./static/FDS/gdvsne.png)

 If $X^T X$ it's not invertible we can:
 - remove redunant features, that are often linearly dependent (e.g. one is the linear combination of another)
 - delete some of them, or use regularization

+## MSE and Correlation

+Correlation

+Causation

+### Measuring correlation

+Using Pearson's Product Moment

+## Locally weighted regression

+This type of regression is a non parametric learning algorithm, meaning that the parameters grow with the data.

+It is also called Loess or Lowess.

+### Fitting best local curve

+## Probabilistic interpretation of least squares